LeoNatan/LNPopupController/README.md

 #### Legacy Bar Styles

-On iOS 18 and below, the framework presents popup bar styles and animations that are appropriate for the user's operating system.
+On iOS 18 and prior, the framework presents popup bar styles, animations and transitions that are appropriate for the user's operating system.
 Non-floating prominent and compact bar styles are also available.

 ###### Floating:
 <p align="center"><img src="./Supplements/legacy_floating_no_scroll.gif" width="414"/>